yanchenglee98/tp/docs/UserGuide.md

 ### 7.1 Resident related commands

-You can refer to the table below for a summary on the various commands to manage residents.
+You can refer to the table below for a summary on the various commands for managing residents.

 Action | Format, Examples
 --------|------------------